3D printing is a garbage in, garbage out process. One of the key factors in ensuring you get great results is keeping your filament dust-free and dry.

 PLASTICS JUST WANT TO ABSORB MOISTURE

-All thermoplastics absorb moisture!
-And when that plastic is melted, that moisture boils off.
-This can cause all sorts of issues during printing.
-This can create surface imperfections such as tiny holes, uneven layers, etc.
+When that plastic is melted, that moisture boils off and can cause all sorts of issues during printing.
+Depending on the material and the amount of moisture you will see surface imperfections such as tiny holes and uneven layers.

 TO PREVENT EXCESS MOISTURE